ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

-**Velocity field fitting.** Using these point sets, we fit a continuous velocity field over developmental time using a generalized B-spline scattered data approximation method \[@Tustison:2006aa], which is implemented in ANTsX and ITK.
+**Velocity field fitting.** Using these point sets, we fit a continuous velocity field over developmental time using a generalized B-spline scattered data approximation method [@Tustison:2006aa].
 The field was parameterized over a log-scaled time axis to ensure finer temporal resolution during early embryonic stages, where morphological changes are most rapid.
 Optimization proceeded for approximately 125 iterations, minimizing the average Euclidean norm between transformed points at each step.
 Ten integration points were used to ensure numerical stability.
 The result is a smooth, differentiable vector field that defines a diffeomorphic transform between any two timepoints within the template range.

 **Applications and availability.** This velocity model can be used to estimate spatial transformations between any pair of developmental stages—even those for which no empirical template exists—allowing researchers to create interpolated atlases, align new datasets, or measure continuous structural changes.
 It also enables developmental alignment of multi-modal data (e.g., MRI to LSFM) by acting as a unifying spatiotemporal scaffold.
-The implementation is accessible via `ants.fit_time_varying_transform_to_point_sets(...)` in ANTsPy, and we include reproducible examples in our public codebase.
+The underlying components for velocity field fitting and integration are implemented in ITK, and the complete workflow is accessible in both ANTsPy (``ants.fit_time_varying_transform_to_point_sets(...)``) and ANTsR.
+In addition the availability of the DevCCF use case, self-contained examples and usage tutorials are provided in our public codebase.

 <!----------------------------------------------------------------------->